karamarnell/developers/app/docs/0.2.x/content-ai/smartsuggest.md

 If have an existing Content Memory in your organization and have linked it to the workspace you currently working in, you will see a SmartSuggest percentage rating to the left of the string.
 If the string was previously translated and had been saved in the Content Memory, you'll see a SmartSuggest confidence rating as 100%

-If the string does not have an exact match in the Content Memory, the SmartSuggest confidence will be based on our machine translation technology.
+If the string does not have an exact source match in the Content Memory, the SmartSuggest confidence will be based on our machine translation technology.
+The higher the percentage, the more confident Qordoba's SmartSuggest is recommending the correct translation.

 This number will fluctuate based on real-world actions performed by your linguists.
 As your linguist work in Qordoba, SmartSuggest adapts to the changes that are made and refines its recommendations over time for future translations.

-For example, there are two linguists and each of them translated the same segment in a different way.
-How can you tell what is the correct translation?
-Smart Suggest will use the content history to find the best option and provide the best possible translation to you.

-Smart Suggest is just that - an informed recommendation intended to serve as a guide or a benchmark.
-It will continue to get smarter as you continue to translate content for your app, website, or other project.
+Why do I see SmartSuggest less than 100% when the content was previously translated?

+SmartSuggest scans and analyzes the source within your Content Memory.
+If there are are slight differences in the Content Memory source, it will reduce its confidence rating.

+For example, if your source in the Content Memory contains a period and your new content does not, it will reduce it's SmartSuggest confidence rating slightly.

 **insert image here**